MagicXIV/ResearchArchiveMasterThesis/README.md

 The files to adapt the plots end with .drawio in the same folder and can be opened using the website, or their desktop appplication.

-This research archive is available at https://github.com/MagicXIV/ResearchArchiveMasterThesis.git This site will be maintained for at least a month by the main researcher (contact details below).
+This research archive is available at https://github.com/MagicXIV/ResearchArchiveMasterThesis.git
+This site will be maintained for at least a month by the main researcher (contact details below).
 The archive is publically available.

+Please note: The file TIMSSMeantime.RData in the \1.Pre-Processing\IntermediateData is not available on the Github repository due to the file size being too large.
+However, this file can be created by running the DataCleaning.Rmd file from the \1.Pre-Processing\Scripts folder.
+The TIMSSMeantime.RData file is not needed to run either the DataModelling.Rmd file from the Scripts folder or the DescriptiveStatistics.Rmd file from the \2.Post-Processing\Output folder.

 ## License